MicrosoftDocs/learn/learn-pr/azure/modify-azure-resource-manager-template-reuse/includes/3-exercise-use-functions-create-expression.md

 ::: zone pivot="cli"

 To deploy this template to Azure, you need to sign in to your Azure account from the Visual Studio Code terminal.
-Be sure you have the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest&azure-portal=true) tools installed and that you're signing in to the same account that activated the sandbox.
+Be sure you have the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest&azure-portal=true) tools installed.
+Also, be sure you're signing in to the same account that activated the sandbox.

 1. Open a terminal window by using the **Terminal** menu.
 1. If the drop-down menu on the right side of the terminal window says **bash**, you have the right shell to work from.
 You can skip to the next section.